Melcatus/genomic_cotton/methodologic_exposition.md

 ![textlink](https://github.com/Melcatus/genomic_cotton/blob/master/different_methods.jpg)

-Figure 3.
+Figure 4.
 Two major NGS approaches to detect SVs (Saxena et al. 2014).
 PAV= presence-absence variation.

 One of them is NGSEP that include parameters like:

 - LENGTH:  Predicted length of the event
 - SOURCE: Algorithm that originated each variant call
 - NSF: Number of fragments supporting the structural variation event
-- NTADF: For CNVs called with the read depth algorithms this is the number of paired-end fragments showing an alignment pattern consistent with a tandem duplication
+- NTADF: For CNVs called with the read depth algorithms this is the number of paired-end frDistribution and classification of SVs.
+(A) Frequency of observations per SV cluster.
+Only 562 high-coverage samples were used for insertion detection.
+(B) Distribution of variant sizes by SV type.
+(C) Classification of variants in each peak (cluster frequency > 10 samples).
+(D) Frequencies of events with 98% sequence identity to known or potentially active TEs in rice.agments showing an alignment pattern consistent with a tandem duplication
 - And others ...

 The comand that use this software is